shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 ### Add S3 proxy VPC to S3 bucket policy

-In order for the S3 proxy to be able to communicate with your S3 bucket, your bucket policy must allow access from the S3 proxy's VPC.
+In order for the S3 proxy to communicate with your S3 bucket, your bucket policy must allow access from the S3 proxy's VPC.
 You can find instructions on how to configure the policy in the [Fine Tuning](./tuning.md#s3-bucket-policy) step.

 ## Validation